Hogshead: Varieties and standardisation

 "Sugar hogsheads" from Ten Views in the Island of Antigua, W. Clark, 1823, plate X.

+1870 United States $2 beer revenue stamp on 1 hogshead.

 A tobacco hogshead was used in British and American colonial times to transport and store tobacco.
 It was a very large wooden barrel.
 A standardized hogshead measured 48 in long and 30 in in diameter at the head (at least 550 L, depending on the width in the middle).
 Fully packed with tobacco, it weighed about 1000 lb.

 A hogshead in Britain contains about 300 L.

 The Oxford English Dictionary (OED) notes that the hogshead was first standardized by an act of Parliament (2 Hen.
 6. c.
 14) in 1423, though the standards continued to vary by locality and content.
 For example, the OED cites an 1897 edition of Whitaker's Almanack, which specified the gallons of wine in a hogshead varying most particularly across fortified wines: claret/Madeira 46 impgal, port 57 impgal, sherry 54 impgal.
 The American Heritage Dictionary claims that a hogshead can consist of anything from (presumably) 62.5 to 140 USgal.
-A hogshead of Madeira wine was approximately equal to 45–48 gallons (0.205–0.218 m^{3}).
-A hogshead of brandy was approximately equal to 56–61 gallons (0.255–0.277 m^{3}).
+A hogshead of Madeira wine was approximately equal to 45–48 gallons (205–218 L).
+A hogshead of brandy was approximately equal to 56–61 gallons (255–277 L).

-Eventually, a hogshead of wine came to be 52.5 impgal (or 63 US gallons), while a hogshead of beer or ale came to be 54 gallons (249.54221 L with the pre-1824 beer and ale gallon, or 245.48886 L with the imperial gallon).
+Eventually, a hogshead of wine came to be 52.5 impgal, while a hogshead of beer or ale came to be 54 usgal using the pre-1824 beer and ale gallon, or 245 L to the imperial gallon).

-A hogshead was also used as unit of measurement for sugar in Louisiana for most of the 19th century.
+A hogshead was also used as a unit of measurement for sugar in Louisiana for most of the 19th century.
 Plantations were listed in sugar schedules by the number of hogsheads of sugar or molasses produced.
 Used for sugar in the 18th and 19th centuries in the British West Indies, a hogshead weighed on average 1792 lb.
-A hogshead was also used for the measurement of herring fished for sardines in Blacks Harbour, New Brunswick and Cornwall.
+A hogshead was also used for the measurement of herring fished in sardines in Blacks Harbour, New Brunswick and Cornwall.